orbit-systems/.github/profile/README.md

 ### Side projects

-- [Nova][Nova] (also known as <https://nova.ferret.cafe>) is the Aphelion ISA online playground, written in Rust using WebAssembly.
-It includes an embedded assembler and emulator.
 - [Meteor][Meteor] is an Aphelion ISA emulator, written in Rust.
 Meteor functions as a library with an example CLI for executing Aphelion code.
-Used in [Nova][Nova].
-- [Terra][Terra] is an Aphelion assembler, written in Rust.
-Terra also functions as a library.
-Used in [Nova][Nova].
 - [aphelion-util][util] ([lib.rs](https://lib.rs/crates/aphelion-util)) is a Rust library of types and traits useful for Aphelion programming.